 If you are unable to take advantage of the Happy 15 entry, arrive at the park 2-hours before opening, if you want to get the best possible chances at FastPasses, or getting into standby.
 If the park is opening at 8:00, then get in line at 6:00.
-This is to ensure your best chances of getting a FastPass for one popular attraction.
+This is to make sure your best chances of getting a FastPass for one popular attraction.

 If you’re not that keen on getting there that early (I know the feeling trust me), then at the absolute latest get there 1-hour before park open.

 Choose one attraction and go for that FastPass.
 The lines are long and queues for FastPasses can reach 20-30 minutes just to get them.
 By the time your next FastPass is available, likely there will be none left at another attraction.
 But, you may luck out so keep an eye out.

 - Tokyo Disneyland

 - Grab a FastPass for Monster’s Inc then wait in standby for Pooh’s Hunny Hunt.
 Or vice versa.

 - Tokyo DisneySea

 - Skip Toy Story (if you have done it before in the US) and get a FastPass for Tower of Terror and get into standby for Journey to the Center of the Earth.

 - Toy Story Mania!
 Fastpasses will run out on average 30 minutes after the park opens.

 Counter service restaurants are busy and yield long lines.
 You’re best eating on off-peak hours (before noon or after 18:00).
 There are long lines even in mid-afternoon.
 I suggest bringing small snacks to sustain you, to reduce the chance of becoming “hangry” (which I am known to get).